 Smith, T. (1998). ….

-Alphabetize different first authors having the same last name according to the initials of their first names.
-In-text references should always include the first initials to avoid ambiguity.
+- Alphabetize different first authors having the same last name according to the initials of their first names.
+In-text references should always include the first initials (even when year of publication is different) to avoid ambiguity.

-The following are examples of the most commonly cited reference types, their basic elements, and a specific example.
+The following explain elements, formatting, and provide examples of the most commonly cited reference types.

 Article in journal

 - Authors, publication date, article title, journal, volume, and pages/citation number must be included.
 Note, there is no period after DOIs.

 - Article titles: Use sentence case for article titles, capitalizing the first word of the article title, subtitle, and proper nouns.
 Do not use quotation marks or italics.